 Traveling in China may seem a little bit daunting (especially if you don’t know Chinese) but the metro in the sprawling city of Shanghai makes it easy.

+I've pulled together all the info I knew and stuff I figured out while I was there.
 Follow this breakdown to help you plan the perfect itinerary in Shanghai, whether you’re here for a quick weekend visit or a longer trip:

 - Get Yourself A Metro Pass

 We suggest getting a metro pass for however long your stay is.
 You can always buy single-use tickets at the kiosks underground every single time you board the train, but it’ll be easier to just have a reusable pass that’s pre-loaded with money that you can use without limit for a certain amount of time.
 Here’s a bit more about that:

 One Day Pass: Pay 18 CNY (about $3) and ride the metro (all lines) as much as you want for 24 hours after your first use.
 You can purchase these at the ticket kiosks where you would purchase single use tickets.

 Three Day Pass: Pay 45 CNY (about $7) and ride the metro as much as you want (all lines) for 72 hours after you first use it.
 You'll need to purchase these at a ticket window, but they are available at most stations.